clumsyreverb/bad-calc/README.md

-# bad-calc
+# Bad Calculator
-Bad Calculator!
-Bad!
+This calculator adds random numbers to any calculation.